Carnot battery: Heat to electricity

+These elements can be combined in many ways.
+An analysis of the combinations found an optimal design with 57% efficiency and an levelized cost of storage (LCOS) of €0.649 ($0.73)/kWh.
+Efficiency up to 81% is possible.

 Advantages and disadvantages

-The Carnot battery has been known by several other names such as “Pumped Thermal Electricity Storage’’ (PTES) or “Pumped Heat Electricity Storage” (PHES).

-This relatively new technology has become one of the most promising large-scale energy storage technology.
+The Carnot battery is known by several other names such as Pumped Thermal Electricity Storage (PTES) or Pumped Heat Electricity Storage (PHES).
+This relatively new technology has become one of the most promising large-scale energy storage technologies.

 The main advantages of the Carnot battery are: